 This is the fifth post in a series about recovering from perfectionism and self-hate, and it is is about trusting love.
 You can find links to the other posts in the series at the end of this post.
 Step #5: I asked Love to show me how to trust it.
 One of the most painful… Continue reading Step Five: Trusting Love

+It is important to be a good friend to ourselves.
 How we treat ourselves, what we say to ourselves, and what we think about ourselves tremendously impacts us.
-We are the closet person to us, and so if we treat ourselves in a continually hostile or cruel manner, it can lead to feelings of depression, anxiety, and worthlessness.
-On the other hand, if we treat… Continue reading Five Ways to Be a Friend to Yourself and Why This is Important
+We are the closet person to us.
+And so if we treat ourselves in a continually hostile or cruel manner, it can lead to feelings of depression,… Continue reading Five Ways to Be a Friend to Yourself

 The things you say to yourself can empower you to live more fully and beautifully, or they can wilt your spirit.
 You are the closest person to you, so what you say to yourself really matters.
 This is how our spirit feels when we say unkind things to ourselves.
 Here are two things you can… Continue reading What are You Saying to Yourself Today?